 Getting Around: Winter Transportation in Colorado

 Colorado is beautiful no matter the season, but it’s no secret that our winters are pretty legendary.
 Winter in Colorado runs the gamut from impossibly blue skies to dumping multiple feet of snow on the slopes in a matter of hours, both of which have their benefits when it comes to skiing, snowboarding, snowmobiling, snowshoeing, and the wide variety of other winter sports that are popular in Colorado.
-Both visitors and locals love to get in on the fun, but it does generally require a lot of getting from Point A to Point B. Winter transportation in Colorado can be a breeze if you’re lucky, but our unpredictable weather and unique terrain means it can also be a challenge if you’re not prepared.
+Both visitors and locals love to get in on the fun, but it does generally require a lot of winter transportation to get from Point A to Point B. Winter driving in Colorado can be a breeze if you’re lucky, but our unpredictable weather and unique terrain mean it can also be a challenge if you’re not prepared.
 Follow these tips to be sure you’re ready for whatever Colorado’s roads have to throw at you.
 As always in the Centennial State, adventure awaits.

 If you have the option to be flexible on your drive, check the weather!
 On the sunny, blue-skied, clear days of winter, driving in Colorado should be a breeze… so long as you don’t run into traffic.
 Ski traffic on I-70 is serious though, so if you’re trying to hit the slopes or get into the mountains, especially on weekends and holidays, be prepared to sit bumper to bumper.
 As a general rule, leave as early as possible, make sure you have all-season or snow tires on your vehicle, and if you’re taking a day trip, keep in mind that the drive home might have just as much—if not more—traffic.